How To Keep Toxic Pesticides Out Of Our Waterways

 Pesticides used on the land, and applied around our homes and businesses are washed off by the rain and carried into our local waterways where they harm organisms and degrade the aquatic environment.
 MCSTOPPP is dedicated to promoting the use of the least toxic practices for managing pests in order to foster healthy soil, water conservation, runoff and waste reduction that protect and enhance our creeks, bays and ocean.

-Find helpful information for both home gardeners and professional landscapers under the panels below.
+Find helpful information and videos for both home gardeners and professional landscapers under the panels and in the webinars and training section below!

 The purpose of the Our Water, Our World (OWOW) program is to raise awareness of the connection between pesticide use and their harmful effects on water quality.
 The program provides information to customers and pest management professionals at the point-of-purchase about integrated pest management (IPM) and less-toxic alternative products.

 In partnership with our trained OWOW Program Specialist, MCSTOPPP provides participating stores with an assortment of OWOW fact sheets and shelf tags to assist customers in finding products and solutions that effectively manage various pests in the least toxic way possible.
 Our Program Specialist also provides support for customers and store staff through in store trainings, tabling events and demonstrations, and free online webinars!

 OWOW product identification shelf tags